jawn/visualstudio2019-discuss/.github/ISSUE_TEMPLATE/missing-extension.md

 e.g. https://marketplace.visualstudio.com/items?itemName=AlexPendleton.LocateinTFS2017

+# Github or similar repo

+Remove if not open source

 # Issue

-- [ ] Extension is not available for Visual Studio 2019
+- Extension is not available for Visual Studio 2019
-- [ ] Other?